MR-ant1/TuTattoo-web/README.md

 - <a href=https://www.docker.com/products/docker-desktop/ > Docker</a>
 - <a href=https://downloads.mysql.com/archives/workbench/ > MySql Workbrench</a>

-Go docker and download an image of MySql with command:
+2. Go to windows PowerShell and download an image of MySql with command:
 ``` bash
 docker pull mysql
 ```